 Filling Your Easter Baskets with Planet Friendly Items

-Now it’s time to shift the focus to what goes in the Easter basket.
+Now it’s time to shift the focus to what goes into the Easter basket.
 Let’s begin at the bottom and work our way up.
 Skip the plastic strings of Easter grass altogether.
 Nothing good for your planet, your home, or your pets can come of it.
 Consider using hay instead, or if you must have something green, consider adding a slim layer of green tissue paper to the bottom of the basket.
-Other options include repurposing a green tee-shirt or using shredded newspaper (you may or may not choose to paint the paper green).
+Other options include shredded newspaper (you may or may not choose to paint the paper green).

 Choose small toys and trinkets that are either fair trade or green products.
 You may even consider making your own toys to include as gifts.
 Another great idea for filling baskets involves garden tools, seeds, and perhaps some rain boots for the little ones.
 These are all items that are ideal for rainy spring days ahead, and children love planting things and watching them grow.